Skip to main content

 Where psychiatric medical assessment is required, this must be clear within the handover of the case and further information may be required from the appropriate psychiatrist.

-• Where possible the clinician or care coordinator (where known to the service) will be required to review the child or young person again within 7 working days following discharge, as per NICE guidelines (NICE 2004).
-This may be sooner dependent upon presenting need and risk factors and may require a joint assessment with a Medical team member.
-Follow-up contact may be in person or by phone or alternative method as agreed with the young person or family
+• Where possible the clinician or care coordinator (where known to the service) will be required to review the child or young person again within 7 working days following discharge, as per National Institute for Health and Care Excellence guidelines (NG225) (2022).
+This may be sooner dependent upon presenting need and risk factors and may require a joint assessment with a medical team member.
+Follow-up contact may be in person or by telephone or alternative method as agreed with the young person or family.

-• Where the 7-day follow-up appointment indicates ongoing care is required the child or young person and their parent or carer or legal guardian must be clear about who is their allocated care coordinator.
-The care coordinator must be named and allocated by the CAMHS within 10 working days of referral by the admitting ward
+• Where the 7-day follow-up appointment indicates ongoing care is required the child or young person and their parent, carer or legal guardian must be clear about who is their allocated care coordinator.
+The care coordinator must be named and allocated by the CAMHS within 10 working days of referral by the admitting ward.

 There are occasions where a child or young person may have a brief admission and in more rare circumstances have a prolonged stay in an acute general hospital but also have ongoing mental health needs.
-This may be due to coexisting or complex physical health needs and or delay in sourcing a suitable place for transfer or discharge.
-It is essential that the child or young person’s mental health and wellbeing is promoted and recovery maximised though ongoing assessment and treatment by the local CAMHS during this time.
+This may be due to co-existing or complex physical health needs and or delay in sourcing a suitable place for transfer or discharge.
+It is essential that the child or young person’s mental health and wellbeing is promoted, and recovery maximised though ongoing assessment and treatment by the local children and adolescent mental health services (CAMHS) during this time.

 If on assessment the child or young person is not fit for discharge and remains on the ward, the following minimum standards will apply:

-• daily phone contact with the ward by the care coordinator or Crisis team as per the local arrangement is expected.
-Details of the discussion and any decisions taken must be recorded in the CAMHS electronic patient record
+• daily telephone contact with the ward by the care coordinator or crisis team as per the local arrangement is expected.
+Details of the discussion and any decisions taken must be recorded in the CAMHS electronic patient record.

-• daily discussion of cases that are not discharged from the wards will take place with the CAMHS medical staff, as necessary
+• Daily discussion of cases that are not discharged from the wards will take place within relevant CAMHS crisis and integrated care systems (ICS) team meetings and the CAMHS medical colleagues, as necessary.

-• face to face appointments must take place at no longer than 72 hourly intervals (Monday to Friday) unless agreed otherwise.
-Where visits are not required at this frequency this must be agreed in liaison with the ward manager or MDT and the reasons documented in the clinical record
+• Face-to-face appointments must take place at no longer than 72 hourly intervals (Monday to Friday) unless agreed otherwise.
+Where visits are not required at this frequency this must be agreed in liaison with the ward manager or multi-disciplinary team and the reasons documented in the clinical record.

-• CAMHS staff will ensure that the ward is provided with a written initial care plan at the point of assessment to include (see appendix D):
+• CAMHS colleagues will ensure that the ward is provided with a written initial care plan at the point of assessment to include (see appendix E):

 • an outline of the identified problem and core principles of care